Advocacy and Public Policy

 Industry Trade Associations and Grassroots Communications

 Tesoro actively participates in industry trade associations at the national, regional, state and local levels.
 We participate in order to engage in dialogue and technical and industry standard-setting, as well as to advocate on issues important to our company, industry and stakeholders.
 A portion of our non-tax exempt dues to certain industry trade associations may be used for the purposes of lobbying and political expenditures.
 Provided below is a list of our industry trade association memberships wherein organizations reported to us that a portion of our dues were used for lobbying and political expenditures considered non-tax exempt under Section 162(e) of the IRS, and wherein the non-tax exempt portion exceeded $50,000.
-The list includes total fees paid to these organizations as well as the amounts considered non-tax exempt as reported to Tesoro by the associations themselves, which includes 501(c)4 and 501(c)6 organizations.
+The list includes total dues and all other related fees made as payments to these organizations as well as the amounts considered non-tax exempt as reported to Tesoro by the associations themselves, which includes 501(c)4 and 501(c)6 organizations.

 We work to keep employees and stakeholders informed about public policy through our website, ActTesoro.com.
 The site provides information on current industry issues and facilitates outreach to elected representatives.